 To use the calculator, download the spreadsheet onto your computer and fill in the weight-based percentage composition of your grain or flour blend (up to 5 ingredients).
 The calculator will then generate compiled nutrition facts information on both a 100 gram basis and a serving size basis.
 You can then input the serving size basis data into a low cost/free, publicly available nutrition label generators for a user-friendly experience that does not require expensive labeling services.
 Examples of nutrition label generators include:

 Please note, the serving size basis is pre-populated in the calculator, at 30 grams for flour blends and 45 grams for whole grain blends (according to FDA reference amounts for these product types).
 This can be adjusted simply by entering a new serving size (in grams) into the indicated cell.

 To connect directly with AURI, you can contact us directly here .

-*Disclaimer: The nutrition facts label provided by AURI is calculated based on nutrient ingredient database values.
+*Disclaimer: The nutrition facts label provided by AURI is calculated based on nutrient ingredient library values.
 Any changes to the product blends will impact the nutrition facts.
 While AURI makes every effort to provide accurate nutrition information, the brand owner, according to the FDA, is solely responsible for the accuracy of the label.
 For confirmation, consult a certified laboratory to validate nutritional values through product testing AURI shall not be held liable for any damage resulting from the sale, handling, contact, use, or consumption of any product.